iva2k/raspi-device-mocks/README.md

 RasPi Device Mocks
 ==================
-*Fake libraries for low-level device interfaces for Raspberry Pi development on a non-Linux platform*
+*Mock libraries for low-level device interfaces for Raspberry Pi development on a non-Linux platform*

-This package provides a set of "fake" modules to some replace low-level device-interfacing Python packages for use in development or testing of code that requires those interfaces.
+This package provides a set of "mock" modules to some replace low-level device-interfacing Python packages for use in development or testing of code that requires those interfaces.
 Its original intent was to allow me to write & test Raspberry Pi code on a non-Linux platform, specifically in Mac OSX.
 Packages like [RPi.GPIO](http://sourceforge.net/projects/raspberry-gpio-python/) and `smbus` and others can be a pain to get installed & configured on a Mac, particularly if it's just